OgieBen/OkayDocs/android/README.md

 The **LinkingScenarioListener** must be implemented, as it allows us to listen for two possible events: **onLinkingCompletedSuccessful** and **onLinkingCompletedSuccessful**.
 We will be implementing this listener soon.

-We will also need to implment the **SpaStorage** interface in our application.
+We will also need to implement the **SpaStorage** interface in our application.
 I think the easiest place to do this, is from one of our repositories(**PreferenceRepo** class in this case).
 Of course this is just for convenience.

 Below is a typical example of what my **PreferenceRepo** class might look like.